plantplanetplate/sphaerocoryne-affinis/README.md

 Given Rumduol’s wide range of uses and ornamental value, it is common for people to purchase and cultivate their own plants.
 Depending on your location and the availability of access to seeds, successfully growing and maintaining Rumduol may be possible.
 Given its native range, the climate which is most preferable for the plant has a temperature range above 20 degrees Celsius.
 Ideally, you should plant it in soil which is well-draining and rich in organic matter; consider incorporating organic compost or a slow-release fertiliser throughout the growing process.
 Though Rumduol thrives in full sun to partial shade, this might not be ideal in extremely hot climates and considerations for afternoon shading should be made.
 Maintaining a consistent watering schedule is important, though the plant can occasionally withstand bouts of drought.
 Being a tropical plant, pests such as aphids and mealybugs may appear – so be on the lookout and manage them with organic interventions only.
 As always, be sure to check your local rules and legislation regarding the planting and incorporation of non-native species into your garden and local ecosystem before doing so.

 ##References
+[^ref1] Appendix 6 of the Royal Decree No. NS/RKT/0305/149 dated March 21, 2005 on the Designation of Animals and Plants as National Symbols of the Kingdom of Cambodia